vk-cs/docs-public/docs/en/main/additionals/account/account/edit/edit.md

-To edit your account, go to the "Access Management" section in the VK CS panel.
+To edit your account, go to the "Access Management" section in the VK Cloud panel.
 In the user row, in the drop-down menu, click "Edit".
 Select a new role for the user and click Save Changes.

 <warn>